colpno/Comic-server/docs/api.md

 - When the result is empty, the response needs to return in the following way:
   - Collection: Return empty array.
   - Empty key: Unset the key.
-- Consistency of key types. e.g. always return id as a string in all endpoints.
 - Date/timestamps should always be returned in ISO format.
 - Content (being a single object or a collection) should be returned in a key (e.g. data).
 - Pagination data should be returned in a meta key.